Our story begins in Bastion, in the shadowy parking lot beneath the offices of the People’s Paperworks

 “Then do it.”
 Father Abramo says coldly.

-Hamish swoops down to try and grab the light from Abramo’s hand, the monks lift hatchets from beneath their robes and a quick, bloody battle ensues.
+Hamish swoops down to grab the light from Abramo’s hand.
+The monks lift hatchets from beneath their robes.

 Sparks fly as the groundskeeper starts cutting through the iron holding closed the doors.

-Father Abramo shakes off the hawk struggling for his arcana, then he draws a ceremonial dagger from its sheath and starts walking toward Numeron.
+Father Abramo shakes off the hawk struggling for to take his arcana.
+He draws a ceremonial dagger from its sheath and turns to Numeron.

-Numeron raises his hand to protect his face and watches the ceremonial dagger slide through the back of his palm.
+Numeron extends his arms to protect his face and watches the dagger slide through the back of his hand.
 Abramo stops before pressing the dagger into Numeron’s chest.

-“There is still time for you,” the priest says, unblinking, “for all of you.”
+“There is still time for you,” the priest whispers, unblinking, “for all of you.”

 He pulls the dagger from Numeron’s hand.

-Numeron crawls back, away from the zealot, and climbs to his feet.
+Numeron crawls back, away from the zealot smiling down on him, and climbs to his feet.

 Abramo gestures toward the dark, “follow the Farm Trail… you will see.”